medic/cht-core/tests/performance/apdex-score/README.md

 ## Setup

 1. Enable the developer mode in your phone and enable the USB Debugger mode.
-   - ensure your device does not have a lock screen pin/passcode
+   - Ensure your device does not have a lock screen PIN/Passcode.
 2. Connect your phone to the computer using the appropriate device cable or you can follow [these steps](https://developer.android.com/studio/run/device#wireless) to connect your device using Wi-Fi.
-   - run `adb devices` command to see your connected device listed as one of the devices attached
+   - Run the `adb devices` command to confirm that your device is listed among the attached devices.
-3. Create a settings file or reuse one of the [sample settings](tests/performance/apdex-score/sample-settings-files) files
+3. Create a settings file or reuse one of the provided [sample settings](tests/performance/apdex-score/sample-settings-files) files.

 <details> <summary>Expand to see settings file structure </summary>